woanware/MenuShopper/README.md

 ## 💾 Data storage
 MenuShopper stores data locally using JSON files under the runtime `Data` directory (including menu files in `Data/Menus`).
 You can see the active absolute data path in the **Settings** page.

+The app may also store small user settings in this folder (for example, whether you have already seen the Windows startup prompt).

 ## 🏗️ Tech stack
 - ASP.NET Core Razor Components (.NET 10)